mulbagalamaq/BioGraphRAG/README.md

 MIT License.
 See `LICENSE` for the full text.

 ## Citation
-If you use BioGraphRAG in published work, please cite the NVIDIA GraphRAG blog and G-Retriever paper listed above.
+If you use BioGraphRAG in published work, please cite the NVIDIA GraphRAG blog and G-Retriever paper below.

 ## Acknowledgements
 - BioGraphRAG builds upon GraphRAG patterns, PyTorch Geometric utilities, and the collective work of the hackathon team.